 A summary of the evaluation of the illustrative plaza and crossing alternatives is provided in Tables 6.10 to 6.12.
-For further details with regard to the analysis and evaluation of the illustrative alternatives, the reader is referred to the Generation and Assessment of Illustrative Alternatives Report (November 2005) (refer to List of Supporting Documents).
+In these tables, an assessment is made with regard to the degree of impact/benefit.
+An assessment of "Low" indicates that the impact/benefit is relatively insignificant in comparison to the impacts associated with other alternatives (including alternatives considered in other evaluation tables), whereas an assessment of "High" impact/benefit suggests that the alternative results in a significantly greater benefit/impact than the other alternatives.
+For further details with regard to the analysis and evaluation of the illustrative alternatives, the reader is referred to the Generation and Assessment of Illustrative Alternatives Report (November 2005).

-Based on the results of the evaluation of crossing/plaza/access road alternatives, the Canadian study team brought forward the following preliminary recommendations for comparison to the US findings as part of an end-to-end evaluation:
+Based on the results of the evaluation of crossing/plaza/access road alternatives, the Canadian study team brought forward the following preliminary recommendations for comparison to the U.S. findings as part of an end-to-end evaluation:

 - Crossing X1, X2, X3 and X4 alternatives were not carried forward.
-These alternatives do not meet Partnership objectives for improvement to regional mobility. - Crossing X5, X6 and X7 alternatives were eliminated from further consideration due to issues of constructability/feasibility (refer to the Generation and Assessment of Illustrative Alternatives Report (November 2005) for further details). - Crossing X8 and X9 alternatives were subject to a review by both teams in determining whether to carry forward as practical alternatives.
+These alternatives do not meet Partnership objectives for improvement to regional mobility. - Crossing X5, X6 and X7 alternatives were eliminated from further consideration due to issues of constructability/feasibility (refer to the Generation and Assessment of Illustrative Alternatives Report [November 2005] for further details). - Crossing X8 and X9 alternatives were subject to a review by both teams in determining whether to carry forward as practical alternatives.
 Crossing X8 and X9 alternatives were found to provide high benefits to regional mobility and avoid the community of Sandwich, but had higher impacts to natural features than other central alternatives on the Canadian side.
-In determining whether to carry these alternatives forward as practical alternatives, it was necessary to consider the impacts and benefits of these alternatives on the US side. - Crossing X10 and X11 alternatives were carried forward for further study.
-These alternatives were found to have the best overall balance of meeting regional mobility needs and impacts to community features. - Crossing X12 alternative was not carried forward due to the high community impacts, high potential for disruption to international traffic during construction and the limited ability to provide continuous/ongoing river crossing capacity; - Crossing X13 alternative was eliminated from further consideration due to inadequate capacity to meet long-term needs and high community impacts. - Crossing X14 alternative was not carried forward due to high impacts to communities and neighbourhoods in central and south Windsor. - Crossing X15 alternative was not carried forward.
-This alternative does meet Partnership objectives for improvement to regional mobility and was found to have high community impacts:
+In determining whether to carry these alternatives forward as practical alternatives, it was necessary to consider the impacts and benefits of these alternatives on the U.S. side. - Crossing X10 and X11 alternatives were carried forward for further study.
+These alternatives were found to have the best overall balance of meeting regional mobility needs and impacts to community features.

+- continuous/ongoing river crossing capacity; - meet long-term needs and high community impacts. - neighbourhoods in central and south Windsor.

-These recommendations corresponded to an area of continued study on the Canadian side extending from the Windsor/ LaSalle border to the north end of the Sandwich Portlands (refer to Exhibit 6.15).
+These recommendations based on the reasoned argument evaluation were reinforced by the results of the arithmetic evaluation described in the next section, and correspond to an area of continued study on the Canadian side extending from the Windsor/ LaSalle border to the north end of the Sandwich Portlands (refer to Exhibit 6.15).